 The banking industry is heavily regulated.
-Banking regulations are primarily intended to protect the federal deposit insurance fund ("DIF"), depositors, and consumers, but not stockholders.
+Banking regulations are primarily intended to protect the federal deposit insurance fund ("DIF"), depositors, and consumers, not stockholders.
 The Bank is regulated and supervised by the OCC and the FDIC.
 The Company is regulated by the Federal Reserve.
 The burden imposed by federal regulations puts banks at a competitive disadvantage compared to less regulated competitors such as nonbank finance companies, mortgage-banking companies, digital fin-tech lenders, and leasing companies.
 Changes in the laws, regulations, and regulatory practices affecting the banking industry may increase the costs of doing business or otherwise adversely affect the Bank and create competitive advantages for others.
 Regulations affecting banks and financial services companies undergo continuous change, and we cannot predict the ultimate effect of these changes, which could have a material adverse effect on profitability or financial condition.
 In addition, changes to other laws or regulations, such as tax laws, could also have a disproportionate impact on us, based on the way those laws or regulations are applied to financial services and financial firms or due to our corporate structure or where or how we provide these services.

 Changes in federal and state legislation and regulation may affect our operations.
-New and modified regulations, such as the regulations promulgated pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and revisions to the capital and liquidity rules adopted by the federal banking agencies, including revisions to the 2013 Basel III Rules, may have unforeseen or unintended consequences on the banking industry.
-The Dodd-Frank Act implemented significant changes to the U.S. financial system, including new regulatory agencies (such as the Financial Stability Oversight Committee to oversee systemic risk and the Consumer Financial Protection Board ("CFPB"), to develop and enforce rules for consumer financial products), changes in retail banking regulations, and changes to deposit insurance assessments.
+New and modified regulations, such as the regulations promulgated pursuant to the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and the rules adopted by the federal banking agencies under the